 Spend on one of these cards and it pays you – either in pure cashback or points that can be converted into vouchers for shops, airlines, hotels etc. If you're debt-free and pay off your card every month, you can earn goodies worth £100s each year.

 Everyone should take time to manage and boost their credit score.
 It's no longer just about whether you can get mortgages, credit cards and loans, it can also affect mobile phone contracts, monthly car insurance, bank accounts and more.
 Here's what you need to know about credit checks and how to boost your credit score.

 A how-to for students and young people

-Credit scoring's about predicting future behaviour based on your past.
-So if you have no past, this can cause you to be rejected for a loan, mortgage, bank account, mobile phone contract or energy tariff.
+Credit scoring is about predicting future behaviour based on your past.
+So if you have no past, this can cause you to be rejected for a loan, mortgage, bank account, phone contract or energy tariff.
 We reveal how to get climbing the credit rating ladder to bag the best products.